Snuggle/hypixel.py/docs/about.rst

 It was created for free by `Snuggle <https://hypixel.net/player/Snuggle>`_, a volunteer-moderator for the network.

-You should totally take a look at the `GitHub page <https://github.com/Snuggle/hypixel.py>`_, too!
+You should totally take a look at the `GitLub page <https://gitlab.com/Snuggie/hypixel.py>`_, too!

 .. _how_to_use: